pkdone/genai-har-to-gherkin/README.md

     python src/extract-har-entities.py -i ~/localhost.har > ~/reduced-localhost.har
     ```

-1. From the terminal, execute the second to build a prompt asking an LLM to generate Gherkin features/scenarios for the given reduced-size HTTP Archive logged data.
+1. From the terminal, execute the second script to build a prompt asking an LLM to generate Gherkin features/scenarios for the given reduced-size HTTP Archive logged data.

     ```console
     python src/prompt-llm-har-to-gherkin.py -i ~/reduced-localhost.har